-- A. Do not come to school. - B. Call your school and report your absence and indicate symptoms. - C. Call your physician. - D. Massachusetts DPH guidelines require that all symptomatic individuals, even with mild symptoms, should be tested. - E. You should get tested at one of the Massachusetts's test sites:
+- A. Do not come to school. - B. Call your school and report your absence and call your school nurse and indicate symptoms. - C. Call your physician. - D. Massachusetts DPH guidelines require that all symptomatic individuals, even with mild symptoms, should be tested. - E. You should get tested at one of the Massachusetts's test sites:

-COVID-19 Test Site Locator - F. Isolate at home until test results are received.
+COVID-19 Test Site Locator - F. Isolate at home until test results are received. - G. If not tested, remain home in self-isolation for 10 days from symptom onset, then return once asymptomatic for 24 hours without the use of fever reducing medication.